micheleangioni/multi-language/README.md

 ## Usage

-The `TopGames\MultiLanguage\LanguageManager` class is the class that accesses all Multi Language features.
+The `MicheleAngioni\MultiLanguage\LanguageManager` class is the class that accesses all Multi Language features.
 By default it will uses the [Laravel file system manager](http://laravel.com/api/4.2/Illuminate/Filesystem/Filesystem.html) and the [Laravel localization feature](http://laravel.com/docs/4.2/localization).

-You can inject it in the constructor of the one of your classes or directly instance it by using the Laravel Application facade `App::make('TopGames\MultiLanguage\LanguageManager')` and use its methods:
+You can inject it in the constructor of the one of your classes or directly instance it by using the Laravel Application facade `App::make('MicheleAngioni\MultiLanguage\LanguageManager')` and use its methods:

 - getLanguagesPath() : get current path to languages files
 - setLanguagesPath($path) : set the path to languages files